fxwiegand/whoami/README.md

 # Who am I? – Flask Party Game

-**"Who am I?"** is a simple, browser-based party game built with Python and Flask.
+**"Who am I?"** is a simple, browser-based party game built with Python and FastAPI.
 Each player is assigned a famous person or character by another player and must guess who they are.

 ## Features